kingzamzon/docs/docs/integrations/aa/candide.md

 # Recover a Safe Account with Google using AbstractionKit

-This is the second of two guides on how to recovery a Safe Account using Google.
-In the first guide, we show the steps on how to add the recovery method.
-We recommend starting with the first guide [here](https://docs.candide.dev/wallet/guides/recovery-with-google-using-lit/).
+This is the second of two guides that demonstrate how to recover a Safe smart wallet using a Google account.
+The first guide focuses on adding the recovery method, while this guide focuses on executing the actual recovery process.
+We recommend starting with guide number one which can be found [here](https://docs.candide.dev/wallet/guides/recovery-with-google-using-lit/).

 ## What is AbstractionKit?
-AbstractionKit is a Typescript Library to easily build on Account Abstraction, with first class support for Safe Accounts.
-One of their use cases is to enable users to add recovery methods as a backup in case their use their main signer.
+AbstractionKit is a Typescript Library that enables developers to easily build on Account Abstraction, with first class support for Safe Accounts.
+One of the unique use cases enabled by AbstractionKit is the ability for users to add a recovery method(s) as a backup to their account in the case that they lose access to their main signing key.

-To leverage the full potential of Account Abstraction, you can combine Lit with AbstractionKit to enable email / social recovery experience, while using a Smart Account as the smart wallet to sponsor gas for users, batch transactions, and more.
+You can combine Lit with AbstractionKit to enable a powerful social recovery experience for your users while using Smart Accounts for gas sponsorship, transaction batching, and more.

 ### Relevant Links
 For additional information during this guide: